Cruising 101, Part 3: Behind the Scenes on the Ship

 The officers: are usually dressed in the white uniforms or in their dress blacks in the evening.
 This category includes the engineers, radio officers, oil people and plumbers (not maintenance).

 Dining: there is a head chef, and staff (baker, sous chef, etc) and a head waiter and staff.
 For the wait staff, there may be intermediary positions.
 This staff works in the dining room and at the buffets.
 Along side of these are the bartenders, who work at the various bars throughout the ship.
-Bartenders earn their tips when you purchase a drink.
+They also work on the private islands owned by the cruise line when you are there for a day.

 Maintenance and housekeeping: these important people keep our staterooms looking pretty and working properly, from fixing the toilet to cleaning up after the poor people who may get sick (for various reasons...)
 The Cruise Director: Clubs, casinos, theaters, shows, movies on deck, ugly Christmas sweater night.
 Where do you find out about all of that and who arranges for it?
 Your friendly cruise director, of course.
 The cruise director supervises the entertainment staff, hosts events and makes those famous announcements.